 Lateral transfers can be very helpful to government organizations.
 At the beginning of its own lateral transfer policy, the Massachusetts Institute of Technology says, “The Institute encourages lateral movement to a different job within the same level or grade when appropriate.
 Such movement not only helps an organization through cross-training, but it also offers employees development opportunities to broaden their knowledge and enhance their professional growth.”

 - A government accountant has been working in accounts payable for five years.
-Lately, she has become bored with purchase requisitions, contracts, and payments.
-She needs something new, but she still wants to be involved in finance.
-She notices that the accounts receivable area need more people, so she volunteers to transfer from accounts payable to accounts receivable.
+Lately, they have become bored with purchase requisitions, contracts, and payments.
+The accountant needs something new, but they still want to be involved in finance.
+They notice that the accounts receivable area needs more people, so they volunteer to transfer from accounts payable to accounts receivable.
 The accounting manager grants the transfer because it will benefit both the employee and the organization.